INSIGHT-In Alabama, infrastructure dollars revive a 'zombie' highway | Headlines

 INSIGHT-In Alabama, infrastructure dollars revive a 'zombie' highway

 With those two funding streams cut, the Beltline had to compete for money on its own merits.
-But the highway was not deemed particularly urgent by the Regional Planning Commission of Greater Birmingham.
-In a 2006 report, it ranked the Beltline 36th out of 54 transportation proposals, concluding it would do little to ease traffic congestion.
+But the highway was not deemed particularly urgent by the Birmingham Metropolitan Planning Organization, a regional governmental body.
+In a 2010 report, it ranked the Beltline 36th out of 54 transportation proposals, concluding it would do little to ease traffic congestion.
 Beltline proponents say the road could help the thinly populated northern exurbs draw the sorts of shopping malls and housing developments that have proliferated to the south of the city since the 1970s.
 But the Alabama Department of Transportation in 2012 estimated that, once completed, the Beltline would boost the population in nearby towns by just 1.5%.

 Environmental groups in 2011 sued unsuccessfully to stop the project, saying the Beltline would harm wildlife like the vermilion darter fish, which is found nowhere else in the world.
 The highway would cross 125 streams and require construction teams to level more than 4,000 acres (1,619 hectares) of forest.
 But business groups and dozens of local politicians continued to advocate for the road.
 By the time it broke ground in 2014, Federal Highway Administration figures indicated that, at a cost of $5.4 billion, it would be the priciest highway project in the country on a per-mile basis, though subsequent estimates have been lower.
 State officials estimated at the time it would take 40 years to complete.